 I do not receive e-mail sendouts

-Swedish server: include:_spf.netigate.se
+Swedish server: _spf.netigate.se

-German server: include:_spf.ntgt.de
+German server: _spf.ntgt.de

-IP adresses for our mailservers:
+IP addresses for our mail servers:

-DomainKeys Identified Mail (DKIM) is a protocol that allows an organization to take responsibility for transmitting a message in a way that can be verified by mailbox providers.
+DomainKeys Identified Mail (DKIM) is a protocol that allows an organisation to take responsibility for transmitting a message in a way that can be verified by mailbox providers.
 This verification is made possible through cryptographic authentication.

 To read more about adding DKIM keys to your Netigate account, click here.

 We are using Transport Layer Security (TLS) for encrypting and securing e-mail transmissions between our mail servers and the recipients’ mail servers.